 If you have been following along on the Meet the Makers blog series then you know by now that North Carolina has almost 200 wineries and a booming wine industry that not just locals but visitors, from all over the nation and world, enjoy.
-You also know that Johnston County has talented artisans working in various industries; JoCo can now boast 2 wineries, 2 craft breweries, and a moonshine distillery.
-Tourists can visit all 5 establishments on our Beer, Wine, and Shine Trail and many visitors are led to the county by other beer, wine, and spirit trails that extend across the state.
+You also know that Johnston County has talented artisans working in various industries; JoCo can now boast 2 wineries, 3 craft breweries, and two distilleries.
+Tourists can visit all 7 establishments on our Beer, Wine, and Shine Trail and many visitors are led to the county by other beer, wine, and spirit trails that extend across the state.

 It is because of this growing relevance between beverage crafting and tourism that I started Meet the Makers.
 In this installment of the blog series I sat down with Lane Gregory, owner and winemaker at Gregory Vineyards to discuss what he does every day and what's around the corner for the vineyard.